 Critique of the “vaccinated children sicker” paper

 The authors, Anthony R Mawson et al., hypothesized that there was an association between vaccines and neurodevelopmental disorders (NDD) of 6- to 12-year old biological children.
-The study was of home schooled children in Florida, Louisiana, Mississippi and Oregon.
+The study was of homeschooled children in Florida, Louisiana, Mississippi, and Oregon.
 The mothers were asked to complete an anonymous online questionnaire on their children with respect to pregnancy-related factors, birth history, vaccinations, physician-diagnosed illnesses, medications used, and health services utilized.
-The NDD was defined as having one or more of these diagnoses – learning disability, attention deficient hyperactivity disorder (ADHD), and autism spectrum disorder (ASD).
+The NDD was defined as having one or more of these diagnoses – learning disability, attention deficit hyperactivity disorder (ADHD), and autism spectrum disorder (ASD).

 The study found the following conditions were more prevalent in vaccination children: